 If you run your application now (in "Debug" mode), the following output should appear:

 Now, we want to control the Verbosity of the log output.
 Let's say we just want to see 'Error' and 'Warning' messages, and suppress those of Verbosity 'Info' and 'Verbose'.
-ALox allows to control this on a 'per Logger' basis using method Lox::SetVerbosity.
+ALox allows controlling this on a 'per Logger' basis using method Lox::SetVerbosity.
 We add the line:

 Here, we are explicitly passing the Logger object that ALox creates as a static singleton for debug-logging purposes, with method AddDebugLogger().
 Instead of passing the reference to the object, we could as well use a Loggers' name.
 The Logger that method AddDebugLogger() creates is named "DEBUG_LOGGER"